Praveen76/Conversation-AI-System-using-LLMs-on-E-commerce-Data/README.md

 ![ConvAI using LLMs ](https://github.com/Praveen76/Recommender-System-and-ConvAI-using-LLMs-on-e-commerce-Data/blob/main/Conversational%20AI.webp)

-The idea of the project is to build a Recommender System, and implement a Conversation AI for different tasks ( explained below).
+The idea of the project is to implement a Conversation AI for different tasks ( explained below).

-# Recommender System using cosine and jaccard similarity:
-  * Product Clustering: We'll use product_id, Discounted_Price, Subcategory, rating to find products similarity.
-  * User clustering: Calculate users similarity using jaccard similarity with input features such as user_id, product_id, Subcategory, rating.

 # Conversational AI using LLMs: